panzerdp/dmitripavlutin.com/content/posts/151-react-comp-typescript/index.md

 />
 ```

-Then TypeScript will show a type error and indicate the expected data type.
+then TypeScript will show a type error.

+That's great because the error is caught during development, without hiding in the codebase.

 ## 2. Typing props